apromore/ApromoreCore/README.md

 ```

-* Edit the top-level `site.properties` file, replacing the H2 declarations in "Database and JPA" with the commented-out MySQL properties.
 * Rebuild the server using `mvn clean install -pl :apromore-core`, or simply copy the edited `site.properties` to `core-assemblies/apromore-core/target/assembly/etc/site.cfg`.
-* Identically to the default H2 database, the initial MySQL database will have one user: "admin".
+* Identically to the default MySQL database, the H2 database will have one user: "admin".
+* To use H2, edit the top-level `site.properties` file, replacing the MySQL declarations in "Database and JPA" with the commented-out H2 properties.

 ### Heap size